parallelscore/Team-recognition/Kayode_Taiwo/README.md

 Classifying into teams (blue or yellow) uses a KMeans clustering algorithm to detect the main colors and see if any is Blue or Yellow and save into appropriate folders.
 Some detections (images) from detectron2 contain a player from both teams.
 So KMeans will find both blue and yellow color and such detections are saved in the blue-yellow folder for now.

+Detectron2 also returns a mask, which allows analysis to be more focused on the subject of the detection and not noise also in the image.
+This helps a lot to ONLY use relevant parts of the detection for fitting the KMeans clustering.

 Team classification is actually where a lot of the work on this requirement can be done as there can be many approaches to the problem of sorting players into teams.
 Here I use KMeans clustering to extract the main colors in each detected and tracked image and perform the classification according to the presence of the colors blue, yellow, or both!

+Classifying the Yellow class using this method is a breeze and is highly accurate.
+However the Blue class presented a challenge because so many unrelated persons unrelated to players also wore jerseys or attire that returned positive to a test for color Blue!
+So I find that I spent an inordinate amount of time adjusting shades of blue color to look for and the proportion of such shades to look for in an image before a classification of Blue Team can be made.
+And then reducing one shade of blue may remove more noise from my clue classification, but then it may also reduce the accuracy of my blue predictions.
+This can certainly use more brainstorming that I will be more than happy to deliver.

 This is not the only way but rather one that I chose in order not to get bogged down on this task while there are other tasks to be done that have a finite completion time.